 The CBD and Warehouse District are next door, and although they're the domain of larger, often corporate-oriented hotels, they offer some outstanding deals to leisure travelers, especially on weekends.

-Outside the CBD and French Quarter, greater New Orleans has significant numbers of charming, GLBT-popular inns and B&Bs, mostly in the Garden District and Mid-City, as well as many budget- and mid-priced chain hotels, mostly in neighboring Metairie and Kenner.
+Outside the CBD and French Quarter, greater New Orleans has significant numbers of charming, LGBTQ-popular inns and B&Bs, mostly in the Garden District and Mid-City, as well as many budget- and mid-priced chain hotels, mostly in neighboring Metairie and Kenner.
 In the latter area, you're going to find low rates, but you'll be a 15- to 30-minute drive from the French Quarter.
 You can save money staying farther afield, and you'll be handy to the airport, but be sure to factor in those costs that concern lost time and added inconvenience.

 Bed and Breakfasts and Inns